 In Dark Gathering, the sequel to Dark Awakening, Hawkins’ resolution at capturing Caitriona and stripping her of her power is such a central theme that the word ‘prize’ is used eight times in the manuscript!

-Now, don’t we all love an intelligent villain?
-We love that villain who is always two steps ahead in the battle of wits between the hero and himself.
+Don’t we all love an intelligent villain?
+We love that villain who is always two steps ahead in the battle between good and evil.
 He isn’t above mistakes.
 He just does not make the obvious ones.
-A Great villain is a real challenge for the hero any day, anytime.
+A great villain is a real challenge for the hero (or heroine).

 As a writer, take care that you don’t create a villain so drunk with ambition that he makes very stupid and dumb moves.
 While such a villain may make for an entertaining character, he or she may not have what it takes to keep your reader hooked.

 This is what I love most about Dark Awakening’s villain, Brady Hawkins – he is cunning and he is calculating; surgical in his military strategy that always seems to put him one step ahead of Caitriona and Duncan.
-But, my two heroes are not to be outdone, they have the one weapon Hawkins has yet to acquire…
+But, my two heroes are not to be outdone.
+They have the one weapon Hawkins has yet to acquire: magic.

 The villains that stick with us long after the story has ended are those with some form of physical, emotional or psychological wound.
 An emotional or psychological wound mirrors the fact that no person is born with a monstrous nature.
 People become monsters because of an abuse or injury inflicted upon them.
 Even if a writer does not go into details about that tragic episode, he/ she may often hint at it from time to time.